The Bankrate promise

 - Flood zone

-With these details documented, the National Flood Insurance Program (NFIP) and private flood insurance providers can evaluate how likely it is that flood waters could damage your home.
+With these details documented, the National Flood Insurance Program (NFIP) and private flood insurance providers can better evaluate how likely it is that flood waters could damage your home.
 This helps these organizations, along with financial institutions like mortgage companies, determine your home’s level of risk.
 Flood insurance companies then use your specific risk level to determine your premium.

 When do you need an elevation certificate?